 I often take my foreign visitors to the south coast and include the Sólheimajökull glacier in the tour.

-I then just walk with them alongside the glacier lagoon to the rim of the glacier and back - just to show them what a glacier looks like.
+I then walk with them along the glacier lagoon to the glacier's rim and back - to show them what a glacier looks like.

-I am happy that I was finally able to hike on the glacier after having been so many times so close to it.
+I am happy that I finally got to hike on the glacier after being so close to it so many times.
 It is a very different experience standing on top of the glacier and looking down at the glacier lagoon.

 Sólheimajökull sporting a beautiful rainbow